minetest/contentdb/app/flatpages/policy_and_guidance.md

 If the license you use is not on the list then please select "Other", and we'll get around to adding it.
-We tend to reject custom/untested licenses, and reserve the right to decide on whether a license should be included.
+We tend to reject custom/untested licenses, and reserve the right to decide whether a license should be included.

 Please note that the definitions of "free" and "non-free" is the same as that of the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html).